Ending tenancies frequently asked questions

 - they have an unconditional agreement for sale and purchase of the premises that requires vacant possession be given to the purchaser.

-- they require the property as a principal place of residence for them or any member of their family.
+- they require the property as a principal place of residence for the owner or any member of the owner's family.
 This cannot be for a holiday, a weekend retreat, or to renovate the property while retaining a home elsewhere.

 - they wish to use the property to house an employee and the tenancy agreement with the tenant states that they might use the property for this purpose.